Don’t Pay Too Much to Heat & Cool Your House

-Poor attic ventilation can ruin your insulation, destroy your shingles, and raise your energy bills.
-A home with poor insulation allows for heat movement through ceilings which can account for 30% or more of your total heating and cooling costs.
+Poor attic ventilation can ruin insulation, destroy shingles and raise energy bills.
+Poor insulation allows heat to move through ceilings, which can account for a 30% increase in your total heating and cooling costs.

-The Federal Housing Administration recommends a minimum of 1 square foot of attic ventilation (both intake and exhaust) for every 300 square feet of attic space.
-The amount should be divided equally between intake ventilation- Soffit vents- and exhaust ventilation- Roof vents.
-Allstar’s knowledgeable staff will ensure that you have the correct ventilation for your home!
+The Federal Housing Administration recommends a minimum of one square foot of attic ventilation (both intake and exhaust) for every 300 square feet of attic space.
+The amount should be divided equally between intake ventilation systems (soffit vents) and exhaust ventilation (roof vents).
+Allstar Construction has knowledgeable roofing contractors on staff to ensure that you have the correct ventilation design for your home!

-It may seem odd to add insulation for warmth while also, purposely, allowing cold air to enter your attic through the vents.
-However, this combination is key to a long standing and energy-efficient home.
+It may seem odd to add insulation for warmth while purposely allowing cold air to enter your attic through the vents.
+However, this combination is key to a healthy and energy-efficient home.
 In winter, outdoor air helps to keep your attic cold, reducing the potential for ice dams.
-Proper insulation and air-sealing ensure that cold air stays in the attic while blocking heat from escaping the living area below.
-During warmer months, venting allows excess heat to escape your attic protecting roof shingles from “frying”, while insulation prevents your air conditioner from working overtime by creating a barrier between your living space and the attic.
+Proper insulation and air sealing ensure that cold air stays in the attic while blocking heat from escaping the living area below.
+During warmer months, venting allows excess heat to escape your attic, protecting roof shingles from “frying,” while insulation prevents your air conditioner from working overtime by creating a barrier between your living space and the attic.

-Insulation products range from traditional rolls and batts, to loose-fill (blown), and spray-foam insulation.
-Let our experts help you determine the right product to make your home more energy-efficient and save you money on your electric bill.
+Insulation products range from traditional rolls and batts to loose-fill (blown) and spray-foam insulation.
+Let our experts help you determine the right product to make your home more energy-efficient.